Worthless (Hot) Check

 Downloadable Forms:

 The Tarrant County Criminal District Attorney’s Office utilizes special forms that must be completed by the hot check victim when filing checks with the office.
-By clicking on the links below, you may open and save a copy of these forms.
-The forms must be fully read, sworn to and signed before a Notary Public.
+By clicking on the links above, you may open and save a copy of these forms.
+The forms must be fully read, sworn to, and signed before a Notary Public.
 If filing your complaint in person, our office can provide a notary.
 If filing your complaint in the mail, we prefer you send your complaint form and all evidence via certified mail.